Difference between imputed costs and capitalised costs

 Imputed costs are those costs that do not involve any cash outlay.
 For example interest on capital, it not an expense actually paid in monetary terms.
-It is just a book entry.

 An imputed cost is also known as a hidden cost, implicit cost, or opportunity cost.
 The formal definition of opportunity cost is this: it is the value of the next best alternative forgone to pursue a particular activity.
 This is a concept that applies to individuals as well.